Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/index.md

 highlights:
   - title: Easy dynamic loading
     icon: ⭐
-    desc: Loads fully-functional Angular components dynamically with native Angular tools
+    desc: Loads fully-functional Angular components into dynamic content at runtime
   - title: Parse any content
     icon: 📖
     desc: Can parse both HTML strings and already-existing HTML trees for components
   - title: Standalone mode
     icon: 🚀
-    desc: Can be used <a href="documentation/v3/standalone-mode" target="_blank">fully standalone</a> to load components into HTML without Angular.
+    desc: Can be used <a href="documentation/v3/standalone-mode" target="_blank">fully standalone</a> to load components into HTML without Angular
   - title: No JiT compiler needed
     icon: 🏃
     desc: Keeps package sizes small by not relying on the Angular compiler to create components